BenjaminTetteh/BenjaminTetteh/README.md

 I'll be delighted to hear from you.

-## 🔐 Cyber Security Projects I have done:
+## 🔐 Cybersecurity Projects I have done:
+* **Conducted an enterprise-wide NIST Cybersecurity framework assessment:** Performed a comprehensive NIST CSF assessment on a fictional healthcare provider to identify security gaps, align controls with HIPAA & NIST SP 800-53, developed an incident response plan, and proposed a 12-month security roadmap to enhance GRC expertise.
 * **[Analyze a vulnerable system for a small business:](https://github.com/BenjaminTetteh/Cybersecurity-Portfolio/blob/main/Analyze%20a%20vulnerable%20system%20for%20a%20small%20business.pdf)** I conducted a vulnerability assessment for a small business, evaluated the risks of a vulnerable information system and outlined a remediation plan.
 NIST SP 800-30 Rev. 1 was used to guide the risk analysis of the information system.
 * **[Conduct a security audit:](https://github.com/BenjaminTetteh/Cybersecurity-Portfolio/blob/main/Conduct%20a%20security%20audit.pdf)** Performed an internal security audit for a fictional company, assessing its security posture, identifying gaps, and recommending improvements to align with PCI DSS, GDPR, and SOC standards.
 * **[Incident report analysis:](https://github.com/BenjaminTetteh/Cybersecurity-Portfolio/blob/main/Incident%20report%20analysis.pdf)** I created an incident report after analyzing a scenario using the National Institute of Standards and Technology's Cybersecurity Framework (NIST CSF).